By: J.A. Caldwell

 The “Right Tool For The Job” has never been more important than when doing repairs and maintenance on your modern mountain bike.
 Mountain bikes are comprised of lots of special parts that allow you to brake, shift, and accelerate with precision and perform in often adverse conditions like mud and water.
 When you have all these special parts it also means you need specialized tools to work on them.

-Inspiration For This Article:
+Inspiration For This Article

 I was working on my friend’s bike the other day and he was asking about some of the different tools I had.
 He was amazed at the amount of specialized tools that I had in my shop.
 I guess after a few years in mountain biking you do start to collect a lot of specialized tools for different jobs.